Susan Curtiss: Modularity

 Curtiss has also done research on the modularity of grammar, exploring syntax and semantics are separate faculties of human language.
 In pursuit of this, Curtiss has conducted research on children who show evidence of dissociating different faculties of language from one another.
 This research has also served as evidence for the modularity of grammar.
 In her 1981 article titled Dissociations Between Language and Cognition: Cases and Implications, Curtiss explores the language systems of three children: Genie, Antony, and Marta.

 The data Curtiss collected from Genie’s case allowed her to conclude that not only were Genie’s syntactic and semantic faculties modular, but also that Genie’s cognitive abilities were not sufficient for further syntactic development.
 Antony, a mentally retarded 6 year old, was able to produce syntactically well-formed sentences, but they were semantically incorrect.
 His speech contained the very features that Genie’s speech lacked, further demonstrating the modularity of syntax and semantics as well as showing that there isn’t an innate preference towards one or the other.
 Marta, later referred to by her real first name, Laura, had a testable IQ between 41 and 48.
 From an early age she showed strength regarding the syntactic and morphological features of language, but her speech was frequently neither semantically correct nor fully intelligible.
-These cases serve as evidence supporting Curtiss’ commitment to the modularity of syntactic and semantic faculties.
+These cases serve as evidence supporting Curtiss's commitment to the modularity of syntactic and semantic faculties.